hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

 To view validator metrics for a specified block range, use [`ibft_getSignerMetrics`](../../../Reference/API-Methods.md#ibft_getsignermetrics).

-!!! tip

-    You can use `ibft_getSignerMetrics` to identify inactive validators.
-    An inactive validator's `lastProposedBlockNumber` is `0x0`.

 !!! note

     If network conditions render it impossible to add and remove validators by voting, you can